Käte Rogalli is the first transgender person to have a stumble stone with her real name engraved on it

 Here Käte was interned for a little over a year until 1938, when she was again taken to court and sentenced to two years of forced labor building the so-called Ostmarkstraße in eastern Bavaria.

 The institution is just one of many that were involved in Hitler’s Aktion T4, which aimed to exterminate people deemed unworthy of life.
 These were typically people with severe disabilities and the mentally ill.
-In other words: It was systematic mass murder carried out secretly in psychiatric institutions by doctors.
-And the death certificates listed a completely different cause of death, such as heart attack or suicide.

 80 years later, she became the first transgender to receive a Stolperstein with her real name engraved on it.